Miss Donna Vascott

 Research Manager at SERIO

-Donna has almost a decade of research expertise, working within a range of disciplines from medicine and dentistry to community business.
+Donna has over 12 years of research expertise, working within a range of disciplines from medicine and dentistry to community business.
 Donna joined SERIO in 2014 and has managed numerous mixed-methods research projects, requiring proficiency in both qualitative and quantitative methods and analysis.
 As such, she is highly capable of delivering complex projects on time and to budget.

 Donna is SERIO’s lead on social return on investment, with expertise in measuring social and environmental value which is not ordinarily reflected in conventional financial accounting.
 She is also one of SERIO’s most experienced evidence reviewers and has led on a number of health-related projects including the NICE oral health promotion messages systematic review.